-The cost of living in Kuwait is more or less equivalent to that in majority of European nations, for an average western expatriate.
-The overall cost of living index for Kuwait City is linked to that of middle cost of living locations.
-The cost of living index covers the prices for defined quantities of same goods and services across several basket groups.
+The cost-of-living index covers the prices for defined quantities of same goods and services across several basket groups.
 But, the lack of taxation is a major advantage in Kuwait, particularly on certain items like cars.
 However, the cost of living, just as is the case in any other location, would largely depend on your personal lifestyle.

 Accommodation